hyunjunian/Poor-Charlie-s-Almanack/en.md

 What this accounting saga constitutes is one more sad example of evil rewarded dying hard, as a great many people conclude that something can’t be evil if they are profiting from it.

+## Talk 9: Academic Economics: Strengths and Faults after Considering Interdisciplinary Needs

+*Herb Kay Undergraduate Lecture, University of California, Santa Barbara Economics Department, October 3, 2003*

 The editor of this book spent 12 consecutive hours with Charlie on the day he delivered this speech at the University of California at Santa Barbara.
 Our schedule that day: a two-hour drive each way from Los Angeles, lunch, pre-talk meetings, the talk itself, a post-talk reception, and finally dinner at the home of Jeff Henley, chief financial officer (and now chairman) of Oracle.
 Despite then being within a few months of his 80th birthday, Charlie performed like a tireless virtuoso.
 His sharpness, stamina, and good humor during that long day were astounding and inspiring.

 What Charlie laid forth on that occasion might be considered the Grand Unified Theory of the Munger approach.
 The talk incorporates the many ideas that Charlie discussed in his previous talks and presents them, checklist-style, as a coherent philosophy.

 Charlie’s audience, the economics department of this major university, was the perfect group on which to unleash this lament—and remediation proposals besides—about the lack of multidisciplinarianism in the soft sciences.

-## Talk Nine: Academic Economics: Strengths and Faults after Considering Interdisciplinary Needs

-*Herb Kay Undergraduate Lecture, University of California, Santa Barbara Economics Department, October 3, 2003*
+---

 I have outlined some remarks in a rough way, and after I’m finished talking from that outline, I’ll take questions as long as anybody can endure listening, until they drag me away to wherever else I’m supposed to go.

 As you might guess, I agreed to do this because the subject of getting the soft sciences so they talk better to each other has been one that has interested me for decades.
 And, of course, economics is, in many respects, the queen of the soft sciences.
 It’s expected to be better than the rest.
 It’s my view that economics is better at the multidisciplinary stuff than the rest of soft science.
 It’s also my view that it’s still lousy, and I’d like to discuss this failure in this talk.

-> It’s my view that economics is better at the multidisciplinary stuff than the rest of soft science.
-It’s also my view that it’s still lousy
->

 As I talk about strengths and weaknesses in academic economics, one interesting fact you are entitled to know is that I never took a course in economics.
 And with this striking lack of credentials, you may wonder why I have the chutzpah to be up here giving this talk.
 The answer is I have a black belt in chutzpah.
 I was born with it.
 Some people, like some of the women I know, have a black belt in spending.
 They were born with that.
 But what they gave me was a black belt in chutzpah.